jvpdls/usd-to-brl-converter/README.md

 2. Open the extensions panel and select the extension
 3. Click on "Convert" and all the values found will be converted and displayed in a table, available in the extension's popup

+## Todo

+Implement compatibility with other formatting options for representing USD values.

 ## Contribution